-This is a common activity that exists in many variations.
-The Let's Do Chemistry version of the activity was adapted from the Mushroom Cloud by Chem Demo at James Madison University and Dry Ice Crystal Ball by Steve Spangler by the Science Museum of Minnesota, and further adapted by Sciencenter for the NISE Network.
+This activity was developed by Science Museum of Minnesota and adapted by the Sciencenter for the NISE Network.
 Copyright 2018, Sciencenter, Ithaca, NY.
 Published under a Creative Commons Attribution-Noncommercial-ShareAlike license: http://creativecommons.org/licenses/by-nc-sa/3.0/us/